media-kit/media-kit/README.md

 This solved the issue of events & audio playback within 100% Dart using FFI.

 However, no such "event-polling" like API is possible for video rendering.
 It won't be performant to constantly do polling of video frames off a thread & forward frames back to primary thread for rendering. [libmpv](https://github.com/mpv-player/mpv/tree/master/libmpv) does not have any such API anyway.
-So, I created new package [`package:media_kit_core_video`](https://github.com/alexmercerind/media_kit) for specifically offering platform-specific video playback implementation which internally handles Flutter's Texture Registry API & libmpv's OpenGL rendering API.
+So, I created new package [`package:media_kit_video`](https://github.com/alexmercerind/media_kit) for specifically offering platform-specific video playback implementation which internally handles Flutter's Texture Registry API & libmpv's OpenGL rendering API.
 This package only consumes the `mpv_handle*` (which can be shared as primitive `int` value easily) of the instance (created with [package:media_kit](https://github.com/alexmercerind/media_kit) through FFI) to setup a new viewport.
 Detailed implementation is discussed below.

-### package:media_kit_core_audio

-[libmpv](https://github.com/mpv-player/mpv/tree/master/libmpv) from [mpv Media Player](https://mpv.io/) is used for leveraging audio playback.
-A minimal variant with stripped down features & only audio support is bundled for usage through dart:ffi.

-### package:media_kit_core_video
+### package:media_kit_video

 #### Windows